When Your Toddler Seems to Understand Everything, But Doesn’t Talk

 3 Create a situation where your child wants more

 Try giving your child one piece of a toy at a time, like a puzzle.
 They have to communicate in some way for each piece, perhaps by saying a word like “more” or “again.”
 You can do this same exercise with pieces of a snack.
 But this is important: We don’t want to withhold anything from a child for too long.
 Give them a chance to communicate, but if they don’t, go ahead and give them the item.
 As you do it, model the word yourself.
-Check out this article for lots more easy language tips you can try as part of your toddler’s daily routine!

-Find a speech therapist for your toddler
+Looking for a speech therapist for your toddler?

-2. How many words should a 2-year-old say?
+How many words should a 2-year-old say?

 If your toddler is babbling but not talking, they might have a speech delay or a speech sound disorder.
 This could mean they have trouble turning sounds into words.
 To learn more about your child's speech development, take our free screener and think about talking to a speech therapist.

-5. Is a 2-year-old too young for speech therapy?
+Is a 2-year-old too young for speech therapy?

 There is no minimum age for speech therapy!
 A toddler doesn’t need to sit still and pay attention for a whole therapy session.
 While speech therapy is fun and play-based, the key is parent involvement.
-Your speech therapist should focus on parent coaching, giving you the tools, knowledge, and techniques you need to help your child at home.
+Your speech therapist should focus on parent coaching, giving you the tools and techniques you need to help your child at home.
 Learn more about online speech therapy for toddlers in this article.

-Find a licensed speech therapist who's right for you
+Find a therapist

 More from